lbormann/darts-caller/README.md

 The application will call every thrown dart.
 By default this is not activated.

 - '0' = call every dart deactivated
 - '1' = call every dart by calculating the multiplication of field value and multiplier (for example: you hit a triple 20, resulting in calling 60).
-If activated the endscore (of 3 darts won't be called)
-- '2' = call every dart by calling sound-effects you setup. s1, d1, t1 to s20, d20, t30, outside, sbull, bull.
-If particular sound-file-key can't be found, it will fallback to common field-name: singleinner, singleouter, single, double, triple.
+- '2' = call every dart by calling sound-effects you setup. s1, d1, t1 to s20, d20, t20, outside, sbull, bull.
+If particular sound-file-key can't be found, it will fallback to: singleinner, singleouter, single, double, triple.

 Side note: You can change that option anytime in the web-caller.

+*`-ETS / --call_every_dart_total_score`*

+The application will call total score if call-every-dart is active (1 or 2).
+By default this is activated.

 *`-PCC / --possible_checkout_call`*